facebookresearch/habitat-challenge/README.md

     1. Train the Navigation skill.
 Use the exact same command as the above, but replace every instance of "pick" with "nav_to_obj".
     1. Copy the checkpoints for the different skills to the `data/models` directory in the Habitat Challenge directory.
 There should now be three files `data/models/[nav,pick,place].pth`.

-1. Use the pre-trained skills located at [this Google Drive link.](https://drive.google.com/drive/folders/1F-T5zJvz-EIzh9waDvMnuwCmkxztvaFG?usp=sharing)
+1. Instead of training the skills, you can also use the pre-trained skills located at [this Google Drive link.](https://drive.google.com/drive/folders/1F-T5zJvz-EIzh9waDvMnuwCmkxztvaFG?usp=sharing)

-1. Evaluate on the minival dataset for the `rearrange_easy` task from the command line via
+1. Evaluate on the minival dataset for the `rearrange_easy` task from the command line via.
+First enter the `habitat-challenge` directory.
+Ensure, you have the datasets installed in this directory as well.
+If not, run `python -m habitat_sim.utils.datasets_download --uids rearrange_task_assets`.
     ```bash
     CHALLENGE_CONFIG_FILE=configs/tasks/rearrange_easy.local.rgbd.yaml python agents/habitat_baselines_agent.py --evaluation local --input-type depth --cfg-path configs/methods/tp_srl.yaml
     ```